AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

     > **Note**: Code snippets are blocks of reusable code that can be quickly inserted using a unique string, hotkey, or context menu.
 There are two kinds of snippets: expansion snippets and surround-with snippets.

     > **Note**: Expansion snippets contain contiguous blocks of code that insert at the point of the cursor.
 Surround-with snippets can wrap around existing code.
-In this lab, we will use expansion snippets.
+In this module, we will use expansion snippets.
 For more on code snippets, visit https://msdn.microsoft.com/en-us/library/ms165392.aspx

 1. Open **AppShell.xaml**.